Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 This question is understandably difficult to answer because you don’t want to respond in a way that’ll hurt your chances of landing the job.

-The key to answering this prompt is to be honest.
-Although you weren’t at your best at that time, be sure to choose a situation that doesn’t directly impact your ability to perform the job you’re applying for.
+The key to answering this prompt is to be honest, but choose a situation that doesn’t directly impact your ability to perform the job you’re applying for.
 Then, explain what you’ve done to improve yourself so that a similar situation doesn’t happen again.

 Hiring managers want to see that you’re self-aware and continuously willing to better yourself, which this candidate does in their sample answer: